cazdlt/pyisim/isimws/README.md

 # isim
-Python client for IBM Security Identity Manager web services (SOAP and REST APIs) <br>
+Python client for IBM Security Identity Manager (ISIM/ITIM) web services (SOAP and REST APIs) <br>
+Tested on ISIM7.0.1.13 and ISIM7.0.2.
-Due to API limitations some functionalities are served through ISIM's REST API and some other through ISIM SOAP Web Services.
+Due to API limitations some functionalities are served through ISIM's REST API and some other through ISIM SOAP Web Services. <br>
+You probably will need to import ISIMs Root Certificate into Certifi for the connection to work.

 - Functionalities
     - Authentication